oopsmonk/documentation/getting-started/0.1/tutorials/get-started.md

 # Create a new instance of the IOTA API class
 api = Iota(adapter = 'https://nodes.devnet.iota.org:443')

-# Send a request to a node, receive response
+# Send a request to an IOTA node, receive response
 response = api.get_node_info()

 # Print response